 Please note that NIJ determines the number, type and length of research assistantships that it will support, if any, based partly on the availability of funds.

 Research assistantship appointments last for one year, following the home university's academic calendar.
-There is the possibility of reappointment depending on mid-year and annual performance reviews, funding availability, and agreements between NIJ and the research assistant’s university.
+There is the possibility of reappointment depending on mid-year reviews, funding availability, and agreements between NIJ and the research assistant’s university.

 Hours and Location: Research assistants are “full-time graduate research assistants” nominated by their universities and approved by NIJ.
 They work 20 to 29 hours per week (based on university policy) under a 9.5- or 12-month appointment, as applicable.
 The number of hours worked each week will depend on university policy.
 If funding is available, research assistants may work full time up to 40 hours per week during university breaks in the fall, winter, spring and summer (with the NIJ RAP manager’s and the university’s prior approval).

-Research assistants work primarily at the NIJ office, 810 Seventh St. N.W., Washington, D.C., unless the RAP manager approves an alternate work location.
+Research assistants work primarily at the NIJ office, 810 Seventh St. N.W., Washington, D.C.
 Sometimes, work is conducted in the field, such as during data collection efforts, or at another approved location, such as at a university or research facility.

 Research Assistantship Duties: Research assistants perform a range of research-related duties and must work effectively as part of a larger research team.
-Research assistants plan and schedule their work based on defined objectives, tasks and priorities with the review and approval of the RAP manager, assigned NIJ staff and the university’s Graduate Program Director (GPD).
+Research assistants plan and schedule their work based on defined objectives, tasks and priorities with the review and approval of the RAP manager, relevant NIJ staff and the university’s Graduate Program Director (GPD).

 Applying for a NIJ Research Assistantship

-Participating universities recommend doctoral students for selection to research assistant positions supported by NIJ.
+Universities recommend doctoral students for selection to research assistant positions supported by NIJ.
 The university’s recommendation(s) must be submitted by the GPD to the NIJ RAP manager.
 The GDP may submit multiple student application packets to the following address:

 Before they can be nominated by their university, candidates must provide their GPD with:

 - A résumé/CV.

-If the GPD wishes to nominate the student, he or she forwards the materials to NIJ’s RAP manager for review and consideration.
+It is the responsibility of the GPD to submit these materials to NIJ’s RAP manager for review and consideration.